easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_SETUP_COMPLETE.md

 ## FAQ: LLM Credentials

 **Q: Where are my API keys stored?**
-A: In `~/.q-ide/llm_credentials.json` on your computer.
+A: In `~/.Top Dog/llm_credentials.json` on your computer.
 Local only.

-**Q: Can Q-IDE see my keys?**
+**Q: Can Top Dog see my keys?**
-A: Q-IDE stores them locally, but the Q-IDE developers never see them.
+A: Top Dog stores them locally, but the Top Dog developers never see them.

-**Q: Do I need to create a Q-IDE account?**
+**Q: Do I need to create a Top Dog account?**
 A: No!
 You only authenticate with the LLM providers (Google, OpenAI, etc.).

 **Q: Can I revoke access anytime?**